-Comparison of simulation results of bed deformation with different installation spaces of groins along a meandering channel
+Comparison of simulation results of bed deformation with different installation spaces of groins along a mean-dering channel

 Twice of the groin length (left), four times of the groin length (middle), and six times of the groin length (right)

 Hydrometeorological Disasters Engineering

 Professor

-Associate Professor

 Assistant Professor

-Eiichi NAKAKITA Kosei YAMAGUCHI Yukari NAKA Revealing the water behavior linking among atmosphere, geosphere and human-sphere toward heavy rainfall disaster prevention Hydro-meteorological investigations and research on various scales of rainfall events from the localized heavy rainfall and the global climate change are being carried out focusing on the rainfall forecasting by remote sensing information, the global warming impact assessment.
+Kosei YAMAGUCHI Yukari NAKA Revealing the water behavior linking among atmosphere, geosphere and human-sphere toward heavy rainfall disaster prevention Hydro-meteorological investigations and research on various scales of rainfall events from the localized heavy rainfall and the global climate change are being carried out focusing on the rainfall forecasting by remote sensing information, the global warming impact assessment.
 And we are challenging research on the human life style related with flood disasters and water utilizations.
 Global climate change impact assessment We analyze characteristics of the abnormal rainfall 30 and 100 years later by using of combination of global climate models (GCM) and regional climate model (RCM) and we try to assess its impact on the human society.
 For example, we evaluate the frequency variation of the torrential rain occurrence in each region, and we propose the adaptable rule of dam operation to the seasonal variation of rainfall runoff predicted in the future.

-130' 135' 140' 145' 130' 135' 140' 145' 130' 135' 140' 145' 130' 135' 140' 145' The location of heavy rainfall obtained from climate model simulation Field observation to understand initiation and development of convective storm Multi-sensors observation toward the understanding of storm-genesis and its development is carried out at Keihanshin region and Okinawa.
+Field observation to understand initiation and development of convective storm Multi-sensors observation toward the understanding of storm-genesis and its development is carried out at Keihanshin region and Okinawa.
 We have identified the structure of pairs of positive/negative vertical vortex tubes at the storm-genesis, and discovered a developing storm possesses a hierarchical structure of the vertical vortex tubes in a sense of spatial scale.
 In addition, the videosonde observation that measures precipitation particles is carried out to utilize particle information for heavy rainfall disaster prevention.